liferay/liferay-docs/develop/tutorials/articles/110-portlets/04-spring-mvc/01-configuring-a-spring-mvc-portlet.markdown

         </role-mapper>
     </liferay-portlet-app>

 You'll also notice the `role-mapper` elements included above.
-They're for defining the Liferay roles used in the portlet.
+They define the Liferay roles used in the portlet.

-Then there's the `liferay-plugin-package.properties`.
-These properties describe the Liferay plugin, declare its resources, and specify its security related parameters.
-The DTD is found [here](@platform-ref@/7.1-latest/definitions/liferay-plugin-package_7_1_0.dtd.html).
+The `liferay-plugin-package.properties` file describes the Liferay plugin, declares its resources, and specifies its security related parameters.
+The DTD is [here](@platform-ref@/7.1-latest/definitions/liferay-plugin-package_7_1_0.dtd.html).

     name=example-portlet